erikarg/Project-Job-Insights/README.md

 ## Objective

 Implement analytics from a job dataset (pulled from Glassdoor and retrieved through Kaggle).
 These analyzes are built into a web application built using Flask.
-The application also has tests.
+The application also has tests developed with Pytest.

 ## Stacks

 * **Language:** Python
 * **Framework:** Flask
+* **Tests:** Pytest

 ## Running the application locally